sproutcore/build-tools/README.md

     ./node_modules/sproutcore/bin/sproutcore

-_**Note:** On OS X, you will be prompted to install X11 because the new build tools uses the cairo library for slicing.
-You must install it to continue and then rerun this command.
-The prompt should provide a link to a page with more information, but you can currently get it from http://xquartz.macosforge.org/landing/_

-Once installed, visit [http://localhost:8080/](http://localhost:8080/) and click the link to load your app!
+Now visit [http://localhost:8080/](http://localhost:8080/) and click the link to load your app!

 The new build tools automatically watch for changes, so just start editing your files and refresh the page to see your changes!